-In 1916 my Uncle Fritz was born in a sod house on the White River, just north of the Pine Ridge Indian Reservation.
+In 1917 F. S. Pettyjohn II was born in a sod house on the White River, just north of the Pine Ridge Indian Reservation.
 His mother was a devout Irish Catholic, who died in 1929 after giving birth to her ninth child.
 He fought with his father, ran off and lived on his own, doing men’s work, like teamstering and bucking hay.

 In 1941 he was a sergeant in the Army, and when the 82nd Airborne Division was formed he volunteered.
 In World War II the Airborne’s mission was to jump behind enemy lines, and wreak havoc.
 They were all on their own, until the regular infantry could fight its way through enemy lines to relieve them.
 He fought all the way from North Africa to Berlin, at the tip of the spear.

 I never served in the military, so I missed the Vietnam War.
 I’d smashed up my ankle when I was at Cal, and I was 4-F. I didn’t dodge the draft.
 When I was freshman at Cal in 1962 I joined the Naval Reserve Officer Training Corps.
 When I was a junior I was going to take the Marine option and graduate as a 2nd Lieutenant in the USMC, in 1966.

 He told me a lot of stories about the war.
 Before a jump. like D Day, they were meticulous about their equipment.
 Every strap tightened just right.
-At Normandy Fritz had 20 pounds of explosives strapped to each leg, to be used in blowing up bridges.
-He was about 230 pounds, with a 53 inch chest.
+At Normandy he had 20 pounds of explosives strapped to each leg, to be used in blowing up bridges.
+In the war he weighed 220 pounds, with a 53 inch chest.

 Everything was screwed up when they landed, the entire unit scattered across the countryside.
 He hooked up with three other troopers, and they spent the next few days wreaking havoc.

 The war was the great experience of his life.
 Nothing could ever compare to it.
 We can only imagine what it all was like.

-75 years after Fritz jumped, my second grandson is set for birth.
-Cruz Oakley Pettyjohn, June 6, 2019.
-Maybe he’ll be like his great Uncle Fritz, of the 82nd Airborne, who was a father to me.
+75 years after he jumped, my second grandson is due.
+Cruz Oakley Pettyjohn, will be born on June 6, 2019.
+Maybe he’ll be like Fritz Pettyjohn of the 82nd Airborne, who was my father.